Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

     //plugin body
 };
 ```
-Within the body of the plugin, a new framework object is created using the 'PgFramework' constructor and passing in a unique type that will be prefixed internally, along with a name for the framework.
+Within the body of the plugin, a new framework object is created using the ```PgFramework``` constructor and passing in a unique type that will be prefixed internally, along with a name for the framework.
 ```javascript
 var framework = new PgFramework(type_prefix, name);
 ```